Loyola University Chicago (math and comp sci)

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

-I have much experience tutoring calculus, particularly calculus 1.
+I have a lot of experience tutoring calculus, particularly calculus 1.
 The topics of limits, derivatives, and integrals (which are really anti-derivatives) are the main topics of calculus, and I am very familiar with explaining all three.
-Although integrals/anti-derivatives are more common in calculus 2, they usually also appear at some point in calculus 1, and I have a lot of experience with them, too.
+Although integrals/anti-derivatives are more common in calculus 2, they usually also appear at some point in calculus 1, and I have a lot of experience tutoring them, too.

-I have tutored students privately in both middle school and high school.
-I have also been a high school math teacher, where I have taught algebra courses many times.
+I have tutored students privately in both middle school and high school since my college days in the 1990's.
+I have also been a high school math teacher for 16 years, and have taught both regular and remedial level algebra courses (the remedial level really being prealgebra) to help students who needed extra preparation.

-I have taught trigonometry at the high school level.
-It has also been a subject that I have tutored extensively.
-For many students, this is their first exposure to functions such as sine, cosine, and tangent.
-Because of this, it has been a course with high tutoring demand for me.
+I have taught trigonometry at the high school level many times.
+Trig has also been a subject that I have tutored extensively.
+For many students, this is their first exposure to the functions sine, cosine, and tangent.
+This has made trig a course with particularly high tutoring demand for me.